 If there was no wage withholding order issued, the Obligor is responsible for making payments directly to the State Disbursement Unit located in San Antonio.
-These monthly payments are tracked so the State always has a log of whether parties are current on child support payments.
+Monthly payments for child support in Texas are tracked so the State always has a log of whether parties are current on child support payments.

-If you have questions or concerns you may contact the Office of Attorney General with inquiries about your case at either the websites listed above or at your local field office.
+- If you have questions or concerns, you may contact the Office of Attorney General regarding Child Support in Texas inquiries about your case at either the websites listed above or at your local field office.

 - Ramos Law Group, PLLC: